Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-O1: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE FOOTBALL OUTLET AIR TEMPERATURE SENSOR AND THE EATC MODULE FOR OPEN
+O1: CHECK FOR OPEN CIRCUIT BETWEEN FOOT CUP OUTLET AIR TEMPERATURE SENSOR AND EATC MODULE

 • Is the measured resistance less than 2 ohms in both cases?